istio/istio.io/content/en/docs/ops/ambient/install/platform-prerequisites/index.md

 ### Google Kubernetes Engine (GKE)

 1. On GKE, `istio-cni` and `ztunnel` must be installed into `kube-system` (_not_ `istio-system`) to ensure the [`system-node-critical`](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/)
 `priorityClassName` is respected during scheduling.
-GKE does not respect the use of `node-critical` PriorityClasses on pods deployed outside of `kube-system`.
+GKE does not respect the use of `node-critical` priority classes on pods deployed outside of `kube-system`.

 ### Minikube